gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 useful application of ``gnatchop`` is in sending sets of sources around, for example in email messages.
-The required sources are simply concatenated (for example, using a Unix ``cat`` command), and then
+The required sources are simply concatenated (for example, using a Unix ``cat`` command) and
-``gnatchop`` is used at the other end to reconstitute the original file names.
+``gnatchop`` is used at the other end to reconstitute the original files.

 .. code-block:: sh

       $ gnatchop file1 file2 file3 direc

-Chops all units in files :file:`file1`, :file:`file2`, :file:`file3`, placing
+Chops all units in files :file:`file1`, :file:`file2`, :file:`file3`,
-the resulting files in the directory :file:`direc`.
-Note that if any units occur more than once anywhere within this set of files, an error message is generated, and no files are written.
-To override this check, use the :switch:`-w` switch, in which case the last occurrence in the last file will be the one that is output, and earlier duplicate occurrences for a given unit will be skipped.
+placing the resulting files in the directory :file:`direc`.
+Note that if any units occur more than once anywhere within this set of files, ``gnatchop`` generates an error message, and doesn't write any files.
+To override this check, use the :switch:`-w` switch, in which case the last occurrence in the last file will be the one that is output and ``gnatchop`` will skip earlier duplicate occurrences for the same unit.

 .. _Configuration_Pragmas: